Ex-officer texted ‘We stormed the Capitol’ during Jan. 6 riot, feds say, and tipsters turned him in

 A Black Lives Matter activist exposed the role two local police officers played in the Capitol insurrection.
 Their small town rapidly took sides.

-More than a dozen current and former law enforcement officers have been arrested and charged in connection with the insurrection at the Capitol, where supporters of former president Donald Trump violently tried to stop Congress from certifying Joe Biden’s victory in the November election.
+More than a dozen current and former law enforcement officers have been arrested and charged in connection with the insurrection at the Capitol, where supporters of President Donald Trump violently tried to stop Congress from certifying Joe Biden’s victory in the November election.
 Five people died as a result of the riot, including a U.S. Capitol Police officer, and many more were wounded.

-The arrests have raised alarms about the presence of right-wing extremists among the rank-and-file of police departments around the country.
+The arrests have raised alarms about the presence of right-wing extremists among the rank-and-file of police departments across the country.
 Police leaders, long reluctant to scrutinize their own officers’ extremist ties, are now facing intense pressure to root out staff with links to white supremacist and armed far-right groups.

 The FBI zeroed in on Hardin by following leads provided by two tipsters, according to a criminal complaint filed in federal court.